MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 # Confluence Cloud Microsoft Graph connector

-Confluence Cloud Microsoft Graph connector allows your organization to index Confluence content.
+The Confluence Cloud Microsoft Graph connector allows your organization to index Confluence content.
 After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence Cloud connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence Cloud Microsoft Graph connector.
 It supplements the general instructions provided in the [Set up Microsoft Graph connectors in the Microsoft 365 admin center](configure-connector.md) article.
 If you haven't already done so, read the entire article to understand the general setup process.

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence Cloud connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).